Null Stream Based Third-generation-ready Glitch Mitigation for Gravitational Wave Measurements: Introduction

-\emph{Introduction.} The detection of gravitational waves (GWs) by Advanced LIGO~\cite{LIGOScientific:2014pky} and Advanced Virgo~\cite{VIRGO:2014yos} has opened a new window for observing the Universe, leading to numerous discoveries~\cite{LIGOScientific:2021aug, KAGRA:2021duu, LIGOScientific:2021sio, KAGRA:2021duu, LIGOScientific:2023bwz}.
+The detection of gravitational waves (GWs) by Advanced LIGO~\cite{LIGOScientific:2014pky} and Advanced Virgo~\cite{VIRGO:2014yos} has opened a new window for observing the Universe, leading to numerous discoveries~\cite{LIGOScientific:2021aug, KAGRA:2021duu, LIGOScientific:2021sio, KAGRA:2021duu, LIGOScientific:2023bwz}.
 Extracting scientific insights from GW data fundamentally relies on accurately estimating the source parameters~\cite{Ashton:2018jfp, Romero-Shaw:2020owr, Narola:2023men}.
 A typical parameter estimation procedure assumes the detector noise to be stationary and Gaussian~\cite{LIGOScientific:2019hgc}.
 However, a common scenario for this assumption to fail is the occurrence of transient noise bursts, known as \textit{glitches}~\cite{LIGOScientific:2017tza, LIGO:2021ppb, Virgo:2022fxr, LIGO:2024kkz}.
-Glitches can originate from environmental sources (e.g., earthquakes, wind, anthropogenic noise) or from instrumental factors (e.g., control systems, electronic components~\cite{LIGO:2020zwl}), though their origins often remain unknown in many cases~\cite{Cabero:2019orq}.
+They can originate from environmental sources (e.g., earthquakes, wind, anthropogenic noise) or from instrumental factors (e.g., control systems, electronic components~\cite{LIGO:2020zwl}), though their origins remain unknown in many cases~\cite{Cabero:2019orq}.

 Glitches can bias parameter estimation and also corrupt subsequent analyses when they overlap with signals~\cite{Pankow:2018qpo, Payne:2022spz, Udall:2024ovp, Gupta:2024gun}.
-Of the 90 confident GW detections in GWTC-3~\cite{KAGRA:2021vkt}, 25 required some degree of glitch mitigation, and this need is expected to become more common with increasing detection rates~\cite{LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt}.
+Of the 90 confident GW detections in GWTC-3~\cite{KAGRA:2021vkt}, $\simeq 20$ required some degree of glitch mitigation.
+Such scenarios are expected to become more common with the increase in the detection rate of GWs since glitches occur at a much higher rate ($\simeq 1$ per minute) compared to GW detections~\cite{LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt}.
 The binary neutron star event GW170817~\cite{LIGOScientific:2017vwq} is a notable example of a glitch-contaminated signal, featuring a loud glitch near its merger in LIGO-Livingston data, which was extensively analyzed for its impact on parameter estimates~\cite{Pankow:2018qpo, Chatziioannou:2021ezd}.
-Similarly, for the binary black hole (BBH) signal GW191109~\cite{KAGRA:2021vkt}, it has been demonstrated that the inference of the spin parameters may vary depending on how the glitch appearing in the vicinity of the signal is modeled~\cite{Udall:2024ovp}.